 Sales & Marketing Operations professionals, rejoice!
-One problem that plagues both marketing and sales teams is the lack of firmographic information on leads.
+One problem plaguing both marketing and sales teams is the lack of firmographic information on leads.

-We will enrich your leads the same way that we do your accounts and contacts.
-You'll be able to get the same information, so that your leads in Salesforce are enriched with DataFox information.
-To take this a step further, since DataFox communicates with your entire Salesforce instance, we can notify you if your lead belongs to an existing Salesforce Account.
+We enrich your leads the same way we do with your accounts and contacts.
+You're able to get the same information so your leads in Salesforce are enriched with DataFox info.
+To take this a step further - since DataFox communicates with your entire Salesforce instance - we can notify you if your lead belongs to an existing Salesforce Account.

 Start by logging into Salesforce and going into your DataFox Settings.
 You'll notice a dedicated lead section as you scroll down: